WHO WE ARE

 The Oconee Bell Chapter focuses on native plants in our rare temperate rainforest with some of the highest yearly rainfall amounts in the United States.
 An average of 80-100 inches annual rainfall make this type of region a home to a great natural diversity of evergreen and deciduous trees and shrubs in addition to many wildflowers.
 The Oconee Bell is one of several rare or unusual plants that are adapted to our abundance of moisture, mixture of south-facing slopes, and moderate temperatures.
 We consider this area to be a precious bioregion where plant and animal communities must be considered together, along with their local geography and the weather that support them.

-When possible, YouTube Videos of past Oconee Bell Chapter events are provided at the links below.
+When possible, links to YouTube videos of past Oconee Bell Chapter events are provided:

 SPEAKER: Adam Bigelow

-13 AUG, 4:00 – 5:00 PM at Gorges State Park “A story of our rare wildflower, Shortia galacifolia (the Oconee bell)” at Gorges State Park Grassy Ridge Access & Visitor Center 976 Grassy Ridge Road Sapphire, NC
+13 AUG 2024, “A story of our rare wildflower, Shortia galacifolia (the Oconee bell)” at Gorges State Park

 SPEAKER: Dr. Jim Costa, Executive Director, Highlands Biological Station, Western Carolina University Professor